 Change the fourth paragraph as follows:

 A transmitting STA shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces).
 An MLD shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces).
 A STA affiliated with an MLD shall support MSNS1 instead of SNS2 in Table 10-5 (Transmitter sequence number spaces) to determine the sequence number of an individually addressed QoS Data frame that is delivered to the associated MLD.
+A STA affiliated with an MLD shall support MLD SNS2 defined at the MLD level, instead of SNS1 defined at the link level, in Table-5 to determine the sequence number of a group addressed data frames that is delivered to the associated MLD, where the same group addressed data frame transmitted over multiple links of a MLD shall have the same sequence number.
+(CID 2532, 1841, 1843, 1844).
 Applicability is defined by the Applies to the column.
 The Status column indicates the level of support that is required if the Applies to column matches the transmission.
 The Multiplicity column indicates whether the sequence number space contains a single counter, or multiple counters and in the latter case identifies any indexes.
 The Transmitter requirements column identifies requirements for the operation of this sequence number space.
 The referenced requirements are defined at the end of the table.

 Insert a new row to Table 10-5 (Transmitter sequence number spaces):.